apache/openwhisk-wskdebug/README.md

 <a name="default-debug-ports-and-commands"></a>
 #### Default debug ports and commands

 To just add default debug ports and docker command for a kind, add a custom debug kind and export an object with  `description`, `port` and `command` fields.
-Optionally `dockerArgs` for extra docker arguments (such as passing in environment variables using `-e` if necessary).
+Optionally implement `updateContainerConfig()` for extra container settings (such as passing in environment variables using `-e` or mounting volumes).

 <a name="support-code-reloading"></a>
 #### Support code reloading

 To support live code reloading/mounting, add a custom debug kind and export an object with a `mountAction` function.
 This has to return an action that dynamically loads the code at the start of each activation.
 A typical approach is to mount the `<source-path>` (folder) passed on the cli as `/code` inside the docker container, from where the mount action can reload it.
 The exact mechanism will depend on the language - in node.js for example, `eval()` is [used for plain actions](src/kinds/nodejs/mount-plain.js#L30).
-The docker mounting can be specified in `dockerArgs`.
+The docker mounting can be specified in `updateContainerConfig()`.

 The `mountAction(invoker)` must return an object that is an openwhisk action `/init` definition, which consists of: